 Manhasset is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 8,176 people and three constituent neighborhoods, Manhasset is the 215th largest community in New York.
-Much of the housing stock in Manhasset was built prior to World War II, making it one of the older and more historic towns in the country.
+Manhasset has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Manhasset home prices are not only among the most expensive in New York, but Manhasset real estate also consistently ranks among the most expensive in America.

 Manhasset is a decidedly white-collar town, with fully 92.09% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Manhasset is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Manhasset who work in sales jobs (17.95%), management occupations (16.31%), and healthcare (10.20%).

 Also of interest is that Manhasset has more people living here who work in computers and math than 95% of the places in the US.

 In addition, Manhasset is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.